 - Bathe or shower daily using warm water and a mild unscented soap, such as Dove®, Basis®, or Cetaphil®.
 Rinse your skin well and pat it dry with a soft towel.

 - When washing your hair, be gentle with your skin and scalp.
-Do not use a washcloth, a scrubbing cloth, or brush.
+Don’t use a washcloth, a scrubbing cloth, or brush.

-- Do not use alcohol or alcohol pads on your skin in the area being treated.
+- Don’t use alcohol or alcohol pads on your skin in the area being treated.

 Moisturize your skin often

 - Your nurse may suggest that you start using a moisturizer on the first day of your treatment.
-If you are not likely to develop a skin reaction, you don’t need to use a moisturizer unless your skin becomes dry or itchy.
-Over-the-counter moisturizers you can use include Eucerin®, Aquaphor®, or calendula.
-There is no evidence that one is better than another.
-There are a number of other products that are also good to use, and your nurse may recommend one of these to you.
-Use only 1 at a time unless your nurse tells you to use more.
+If you aren’t likely to develop a skin reaction, you don’t need to use a moisturizer unless your skin becomes dry or itchy.
+You can use over-the-counter moisturizers.
+When choosing a moisturizer pick one that doesn’t have any fragrances or lanolin.
+There are a number of products that are good to use, and your nurse may suggest one of these to you.
+Use only one at a time unless your nurse tells you to use more.